 How to prevent fake online reviews: Pay attention!

 Without the aid of social media log-in, computer algorithm and the expense of a lawsuit, food truck owners can protect themselves from fake online reviews by close monitoring of review sites and paying attention to specific patterns in writing, such as common verbiage in multiple reviews.
 Be on the alert for common misspelled words and pay attention to capitalization.

 Those who don’t know the proper spelling of a word will carry the misspelled word throughout each post.
-Some positing under various identities can be spotted by repeated punctuation errors.
+Learn how to spot those positing under various identities by their repeated punctuation errors.
 There are, of course, those who are obvious repeat offenders, failing to hide their transparency with verbiage changes.
-Multiple posts using words such as “gross” or “sick” should trigger a red flag.

-If there are suspicious reviews, you can flag the review and take the initiative to contact the website and request the reviews be authenticated or removed.
+If there are suspicious reviews, you can flag them.
+Take the initiative to contact the website and request the reviews be authenticated or removed.
 At the least, protect your mobile food business by marking the suspicious review as spam.

 Remember though, that these methods are only useful for legitimate fake reviews.
 And they’ll only be taken seriously if the review is damaging your food truck business and appears to be fake, or written by a competing business.

 Just to be clear, you can’t use any of these strategies for real reviews.
-If you’ve been taking a digital beating for bad service or bad food, then the obvious answer is to start impress every single person who comes to your service window so that their good reviews make the bad reviews look silly and outdated.
+Are your taking a digital beating for bad service or food?
+Then the obvious answer is to start impress everyone who comes to your service window.
+This will help the good reviews make the bad reviews look silly.

 Please Note: Don’t waste your time or money trying to sue review sites over fake online reviews.
 Websites such as Yelp are protected by the Communications Decency Act.
 Under Section 230, and aren’t liable for any defamatory content made by its users, as they are considered third- party re-publishers of the content.